Clpr/AdaptiveSG.jl/README.md

 # AdaptiveSG.jl (Dev)

 `AdaptiveSG.jl` is a development package for multi-linear adaptive sparse grid (ASG) interpolation.
 While the API is under active refinement, core functionality is fully operational.
-To experiment with this package, users may clone the repository and run `include("src/AdaptiveSG.jl")` to import the module.
+To install this package, use `add https://github.com/Clpr/AdaptiveSG.jl.git` under the Pkg mode inside Julia.

 Everyone is more than welcome to try and make feedback.